 The panel includes experts across the industries of public health, infectious disease, biosecurity, hospitality, and maritime operations.
-The team has already been working on its initial recommendations, which will be revealed at the end of August.
-The cruise lines have also said its workings will be ‘open source’ and could be freely adopted by any company or industry which would benefit from the group’s scientific and medical insights.
+The cruise lines have also said its workings are ‘open source’ and could be freely adopted by any company or industry which would benefit from the group’s scientific and medical insights.

 “This unprecedented disease requires us to develop unprecedented standards in health and safety,” said Richard Fain, Chairman and CEO of Royal Caribbean Group, “bringing aboard these respected experts to guide us forward demonstrates our commitment to protecting our guests, our crews and the communities we visit.”

 Also commenting on the developments, Frank Del Rio, Norwegian Cruise Line Holdings Ltd. President and CEO said, “We compete for the vacationing consumer’s business every day, but we never compete on health and safety standards […]While the cruise industry has always had rigorous health standards, the unique challenges posed by COVID-19 provide an opportunity to raise the bar even higher.”

 Each cruise line has also revealed their own developments for life on-board, including Royal Caribbean’s new approach to the muster drill and Norwegian’s Peace of Mind policy.